 - Crisps – my favourite crisps are the Eat Real crisps and we also get the kids Organix crisps as they are organic and contain no sugar.

 - Fruit pouches are great for kids and adults too!
 ‘Baby’ fruit pouches aren’t just for babies, but kids and adults too.
 The best thing is they don’t need refrigeration at all.
 These were great for adding some more fruit snacks into our packed lunches each day.
-The kids get really excited about a fruit pouch in their lunchbox and me and Ben had one every day in ours too.
+The kids get really excited about a fruit pouch in their lunchbox, and me and Ben had one every day in ours too.

 - Fruit crisps – it’s amazing how many things are made from fruit nowadays!
 Dried fruit crisps satisfy that crisp crunch you might be craving, but they also provide a portion of fruit, so are much healthier than regular crisps.

 - Nuts and seeds will keep you going when you get peckish.
+Make some trail mixes with mixed seeds, nuts and dried fruits like raisins or diced papaya for delicious snacks day and night.

 - Sweetcorn is one of my favourite things to eat out of a tin!
 It’s so refreshing and satisfies any sweet cravings.
 Most tins have a ring pull so it’s really easy to eat on the go.
 You just need a spoon.
 You can drink the remaining water too.

-- Pineapple – this is another tinned item that it great for road trips.
+- Pineapple – this is another tinned item that is great for road trips.
 It’s another portion of fruit and you also get to have the juice!
 We love the chunks in juice and the kids use reusable straws to get all the juice out of the tin.

 Our 8 day Europe road trip travel diary